sundews/Sundew.DiscriminatedUnions/README.md

 ```

 ### Dimensional unions
 To support dimensional unions, unnested cases help because the cases are no longer defined inside a union.
-However, for this to work the unions are required to declare a factory method named exactly like the case type, that consists of a single return statement that creates the cases.
-The return type of a factory method should match the union in which it is declared.
-A code fix (PDU0001) is available to generate the factory methods.
+However, for this to work the unions are required to declare a factory method named exactly like the case type and that has the CaseType attribute specifying the actual type.
+Since version 3, factory methods are generated when the union is declared partial.
+Alternatively, a code fix (PDU0001) is available to generate the factory methods.

 ```csharp
 [Sundew.DiscriminatedUnions.DiscriminatedUnion]
 public partial interface IExpression;